MaterialEyes/exsclaim/README.md

     "results_dir": "extracted/nature-exfoliated-MoS2-flakes/"
 }
 ```

-We recommend saving this query as a .json file to avoid having to completely reformulate a query with each new search entry, and for cases where tracing the provenance of the extraction results is important.
-Example of json search queries can be found in the [test]() folder in the root directory.
+Saving the query avoids having to completely reformulate the structure with each new search entry and provides a means to track provenance of the extraction results.
+Additional JSON search query examples can be found in the [test]() folder in the root directory.

 ### Query a journal source to extract relevant figures
 With the [nature-exfoliated-MoS2-flakes.json]() search query from above, extract relevant figures by running a <code>JournalScraper</code> through an EXSCLAIM! <code>Pipeline</code>: